ctx42/mirror/README.md

 ## Accessing Cached Struct

-The `MetadataFor` function accepts a struct pointer and caches its metadata.
+The `Reflect` function accepts a struct pointer and caches its metadata.
 Subsequent calls with the same struct type retrieve the cached metadata, improving performance.